Share:

 Eating Disorders

 Individuals of all genders, backgrounds, sizes, and identities experience eating disorders.
 Assumptions and stereotypes about eating disorders and those affected promote stigma and limit people’s access to treatment.
-Avoid descriptions that quantify an individual’s weight, clothing size, food intake, or changes in body measurements.
+Avoid descriptions that quantify an individual’s weight, clothing size, food intake, activity level, or changes in body measurements.

 Substance Use